For the November 3, 2020 General Election, New York State voters will see candidates running for the following roles:

 Why do I have to vote on this?
 The New York Constitution (Section 11 of Article VII) requires that bond issues, with exceptions, go before voters for approval or rejection.

 What is the New York Environment and Climate Change Projects Bond Measure (2020)?
 This piece of proposed legislation would issue $3 billion in funds for environment, natural resources, water infrastructure, and climate change projects across the state.
-Revenue generate from the bond would:
+Revenue that generates from the bond would:

 assist with flood risk reduction and shoreline restoration projects;

-support projects designed to mitigate the impacts of climate change, such as green buildings, carbon sequestration, habitat restoration, reduce or elminate air and water pollution;
+support projects designed to mitigate the impacts of climate change, such as green buildings, carbon sequestration, habitat restoration, reduce or eliminate air and water pollution;

 aid land conservation and recreation plans, programs, and projects, and fish hatcheries;